Noida: One nautical mile of air space around twin towers briefly unavailable for flights on Sunday | Business

 - India

-One nautical mile of air space around the twin tower demolition site in Noida will remain briefly unavailable for flights on August 28, the Noida Authority said on Friday.
+One nautical mile of air space around the twin towers demolition site in Noida will remain briefly unavailable for flights on August 28, the Noida Authority has said.

 A nautical mile is equal to approximately 1.8 kilometres.